Are They Confused or Just Keeping Their Options Open?

 Sources and references

-Commitment ambiguity often activates attachment concerns and uncertainty loops.
-For adult attachment background, see Hazan and Shaver's attachment process paper.
+Commitment ambiguity often activates uncertainty loops.
+Research on perceived partner responsiveness is useful for understanding why interest needs to become clear behavior.
 For patterns that involve pressure, fear, or control, see ODPHP's relationship violence warning signs.

 This guide belongs to the situationships collection.